thoriqfarras/portofolio/content/blog/repetit/repetit.md

 ### My Role

+My role is closer to what a PM role would look like, with a bit of technical work sprinkled here and there.

 - Designing the initial wireframe, prototype, and flow of the app.
 - Implementing the front-end.
 - Creating roadmaps and delegating tasks to other team members